 There are several free programs you can use to practice typing with your Grip:

-- Typing of the Dead is gory but fun.
-You can download it at: http://www.gamespot.com/pc/puzzle/typingofthedead/
+a.
+Typing of the Dead is gory but fun.
+You can download it at: http://cloudstor.es/f/goZ/.
+It's a .rar file so you will have to use a file extraction program such as WinZip, http://www.winzip.com/win/en/prod_info.htm?sc_cid=ms_winzip_winzip_brand.

-- Stamina Typing Tutor is another good one. http://typingsoft.com/stamina.htm.
+c.
+Stamina Typing Tutor is another good one: http://typingsoft.com/stamina.htm.